snapframework/snap-website/templates/docs/tutorials/snap-api.md

 iteratees are forced to go into the "Done" state when they receive EOF), causes a series of data chunks to be written to `f`.
-These functions are the producers of data, they take some iteratee as input and keep feeding it data until the iteratee says it is done or the enumerator runs of data to feed the iteratee.
+These functions are the producers of data, they take some iteratee as input and keep feeding it data until the iteratee says it is done or the enumerator runs out of data to feed the iteratee.
 In this sense enumerators may be more naturally thought of as _iteratee transformers_.